 Tuple Example

-The Python iterator object can also allows you to use on Tuples as well.
+The Python iterator object can also allow you to use it on Tuples.
 This program iterates Tuple items and prints each item in a tuple.

 Apple